■ site map

 In mice, inhibiting functions of insulin receptor or insulin growth factor 1, both downregulating mammalian FOXO proteins - and more so when glucose level is elevated - results in up to 30% life extension.

 Chances are, our longevity also benefits from FOXO proteins doing their job.
-And a seemingly innocent attraction to sweets - among other environmental inputs - may as well be triggering an archaic cellular response deeply imbedded into the "blueprint" of our cells, compromising their function and
+And the seemingly innocent attraction to sweets - among other environmental inputs - may as well be triggering an archaic cellular response deeply imbedded into the "blueprint" of our cells, compromising their function and

 making the body less efficient, more vulnerable and perishable.

-In addition, the role of FOXO proteins in apoptosis, cell-cycle progression and DNA repair makes them a likely balancing force between the two opposites with the same roots: cellular longevity and cancerous growth.
+In addition, the role of FOXO proteins in apoptosis, cell-cycle progression and DNA repair makes them a likely balancing force between two opposites with the same roots: cellular longevity and cancerous growth.
 As mentioned, they were first identified in cancer cells, at chromosomal translocations (i.e. fragments of broken chromosomes cross-linked to other chromosomes).

-Knowing what we do about FOXO proteins function, they were there to help repair damaged DNA; the extent of damage indicates that too many of them were absent, sitting idle in the cytoplasm, possibly - at least in part - due to chronically elevated glucose level.
+Knowing what we do about FOXO proteins function, they were there to help repair damaged DNA; the extent of damage indicates that too many of them were absent, sitting idle in the cytoplasm, possibly - at least in part - due to the chronically elevated glucose level.